QuentinRa/blog.quentinra.dev/maths/statistics/voc/variables.md

 [Go back](..)

-Columns of our matrix, basically the properties of the individuals we are observing.
-They can be **quantitative** ou **qualitative**.
+Variables are the columns of our matrix, basically the properties of the individuals we are observing.
+They can be **quantitative** or **qualitative**.

-A variable **quantitative** is a measurement, for instance if we took two values, we can subtract them (in order to compare them).
+A **quantitative** variable is a measurement, for instance, if we took two values, we can subtract them (to compare them).

 They usually follow a distribution